-The upper school library has over 10,000 books, magazines, maps, encyclopedias, audio and video/DVD recordings available for student use.
-The library subscribes to 35 magazines, and back issues are available for three years.
-American Heritage and National Geographic are available from the past 50 years.
+The upper school Media Center has books, magazines, maps, encyclopedias, audio and video/DVD recordings available for student use.
+The Media Center subscribes to various magazines, and back issues are available for three months.
+The collection in the Media Center can be accessed through the following website: wcsmediacenter.libib.com

-Classes can schedule time in the library, and students are welcome during their study halls, lunches, and after school until 3:15.
-Parents are invited to browse our Parent Resource Library and may check out books and tapes on a variety of topics.
+Classes may schedule time in the Media Center, and students are welcome during their study halls, lunches, and after school until 3:00.

 Most books may be checked out for a three week period.
 Students are responsible to return books on time.
+Books are generally due back on Fridays.
 A fine of 20 cents/day is assessed for late books due to the bookkeeping time involved in dealing with overdue books.
 Replacement cost must be paid if a book is over three months overdue.

-The WCS library has several computers with internet access.
+The WCS Media Center has several computers with internet access.
 Students may use these for school-related projects.
 There are also several computers with various software useful for research.